Does Telling the Truth Really Set Us Free?

 January 22, 2013

-Dorothy Littell Greco photographs beautiful things, writes about relationships and following Jesus in a sometimes confusing world, and serves as a companion for others on their own faith journeys.
-She is currently working on her first book.
-Follow her on Twitter and FB or subscribe to her website.
+Dorothy Littell Greco writes about relationships and following Jesus in a sometimes confusing world and serves as a companion for others on their own faith journeys.
+She is currently writing a book on...
+Read More

 If Lance Armstrong anticipated a public outpouring of support and affection after his televised mea culpas, he misjudged both the media and his fan base.
 The critical and cynical responses reinforced what many of us believe to be true: The cost of confessing outweighs the benefits.

 Despite last week’s shredding of the seven-time Tour de France winner, and regardless of our personal misgivings, Scripture unequivocally admonishes us to admit our failures to each other.
 However, in my 20 years of pastoring, folks rarely sprint to the confessional.